simonmichael/hledger/hledger/hledger_balance.m4.md

 Note --budget first arrived in hledger in 1.5 and is still pretty young; join the discussions on mail list and issue tracker to help us refine it.
+Also, the `-S/--sort-amount` flag is not yet supported with --budget.

 For more examples, see [Budgeting and Forecasting](https://github.com/simonmichael/hledger/wiki/Budgeting and forecasting).